Cloudflare: 2016–2017 data leak

-From September 2016 until February 2017, a major Cloudflare bug nicknamed Cloudbleed leaked sensitive data, including passwords and authentication tokens, from customer websites by sending extra data in response to web requests.
+From September 2016 until February 2017, a Cloudflare bug nicknamed Cloudbleed leaked sensitive data, including passwords and authentication tokens, from customer websites by sending extra data in response to web requests.

-November 2025 outage
+November–December 2025 outage

-On November 18, 2025, Cloudflare suffered a major global outage that caused widespread 500 errors, making many platforms slow, unreachable, or completely down for users around the world.
+On November 18, 2025, Cloudflare suffered a major global outage that caused widespread 500 errors, slowing down many platforms, making them unreachable or completely down for users around the world.

-Services affected included Twitter, Spotify, Letterboxd, Uber, Indeed, Canva, Grindr, IKEA, Archive of Our Own, Wplace, news websites including Axios and Politico, AI and LLM services such as ChatGPT, Sora, and Microsoft Copilot, online games such as League of Legends, and any service relying on Cloudflare's security challenge software Turnstile.
+Affected services included Twitter, Spotify, Letterboxd, Uber, DoorDash, Indeed, Canva, Grindr, IKEA, Archive of Our Own, Wplace, news websites including Axios and Politico, AI and LLM services such as ChatGPT, Sora, and Microsoft Copilot, online games such as League of Legends, and any service relying on Cloudflare's security challenge software Turnstile.
 Access to WARP, Cloudflare's VPN service, was also briefly disabled in London.
 During the outage, a spokesperson for Cloudflare said the company had seen a "spike in unusual traffic", causing some traffic passing through its network to experience errors.

 At 14:23 UTC, The Guardian reported that Cloudflare had released a fix.
 It also reported that maintenance was due at various locations, though this is not known to have caused the outages.
 At 14:42 UTC, Cloudflare informed users on its status page that the fix had been implemented and that it would take some time for remaining post-deployment issues to be fixed.

 A technical postmortem of the incident was released the day following the outage.
 Cloudflare attributed the outage to a change in the configuration of a database, which caused an invalid file to be sent to all servers on the network.

+On December 5, Cloudflare suffered another global outage, which began at 09:00 AM UTC.
+This was the second such outage in three weeks to affect Cloudflare's services.

+ACME WAF bypass

+In January 2026, security researchers disclosed a vulnerability in Cloudflare's Web application firewall (WAF) that allowed attackers to bypass security rules and access origin servers directly.
+The flaw existed in the handling of ACME challenge requests; the logic disabled WAF protections for requests targeting the /.well-known/acme-challenge/ path without sufficiently verifying if the token matched an active validation attempt.
+Cloudflare patched the vulnerability in October 2025, stating that the issue was a logic flaw rather than a code execution vulnerability and that there was no evidence of exploitation.